Canleskis/particular/README.md

 #### Manual implementation

-Used when the type cannot directly provide a position and a gravitational parameter.
+Used when the type does not directly provide a position and a gravitational parameter.

 ```rust
 struct Body {